MVPStudio/MVP-Hack4Cause2019/README.md

-# MVP-Hack4Cause2019
+# MVP Studio at Hack4Cause 2019 in Eugene Oregon

-MVP Studio involvement in the 2019 Hack4Cause in Eugene Oregon
+Thanks!